aws/chalice/docs/source/api.rst

   .. attribute:: query_params

      A MultiDict of the query params for the request.
 This value is ``None`` if no query params were provided in the request.
-The MultiDict acts like a normal dictionary except that you can call the moethod getlist to get multiple keys from the same query string parameter
+The MultiDict acts like a normal dictionary except that you can call the method ``getlist()`` to get multiple keys from the same query string parameter

      .. code-block:: python

           request = app.current_request
+          # Raises an exception if key doesn't exist, usual Python behavior.
           single_param = request.query_params['single']

-          # Raises an exception if key doesn't exist, usual Python behavior
+          # None if key doesn't exist, usual Python behavior
           another_param = request.query_params.get('another_param')

-          # None if key doesn't exist, usual Python behavior
-          multi_param = request.query_params.get('multi_param')
-          # A List of all parameters named multi_param, Throws an exception if key doesn't exist
+          # A List of all parameters named multi_param, Throws an exception if
+          # key doesn't exist
+          multi_param_list = request.query_params.getlist('multi_param')

   .. attribute:: headers